 He holds a Bachelor of Economics and Accounting (Honours), is a Fellow of the Institute of Chartered Accountants and a Member of the Australian Financial Executives Institute and the Australian Institute of Company Directors.

 BA (Hons), GradDipIM, MBA, FAICD, Fellow of The University – Monash University

 Ms Balfour was appointed to the Board on 3 June 2013.
 She is Chair of the Board Safety Committee and is a member of the Audit and Risk Committee and the Technology and Investment Committee.

-Ms Balfour has over 35 years’ experience across aviation, information and telecommunication services, distribution and logistics and corporate governance.
+Ms Balfour has almost 40 years’ experience across aviation, information and telecommunication services, distribution and logistics and corporate governance.
 She has been an advisor to Medibank Private Limited and was previously CIO at Telstra Corporation Limited.
 Following several years in technology consulting, Ms Balfour spent 14 years as a Senior Executive with Qantas Airways Limited during which time she held various positions including Chief Information Officer and Executive General Manager of Qantas Business Services.

 Ms Balfour has been an Independent non-executive director since 2002 and currently sits on the boards of Metcash Limited (ASX:MTS) and Western Sydney Airport Co.
 She is also a nominee director for the Public Sector Investment Board (Canada) at Land Services South Australia.
-Ms Balfour is a former director of SITA SC (Geneva), Salmat Limited (ASX:SLM), Knox Grammar School, Wahroonga, TAL (Dai-ichi Life) Australia Pty Limited and the Australian Red Cross Blood Service.
+Ms Balfour is a former director of SITA SC (Geneva), Salmat Limited (ASX:SLM), Knox Grammar School, Wahroonga, TAL (Dai-ichi Life) Australia Pty Limited (formerly Tower Australia Limited (ASX:TAL)) and the Australian Red Cross Blood Service.